Jennifer Polyxeni Bloomfield

-Jenny Polyxeni Bloomfield is the Australian Representative to Taiwan since February 1, 2021, succeeding Gary Cowan. and was the Australian Ambassador to Greece from 2011 until 2014 with non-resident accreditation to Albania and Bulgaria.
+Jenny Polyxeni Bloomfield was the Australian Representative to Taiwan since February 1, 2021 to July, 2023, succeeding Gary Cowan. and was the Australian Ambassador to Greece from 2011 until 2014 with non-resident accreditation to Albania and Bulgaria.
 She is both the first woman and the first person of Greek descent to hold that position.

 Bloomfield earned a Master of Arts in Foreign Affairs and Trade from Monash University, a Bachelor of Letters in Political Science and French and a Bachelor of Laws/Bachelor of Arts in Modern Greek from the University of Melbourne.